gwenniehub/frontier-reviews-dashboard/README.md

 I contributed as part of the data analytics team, focusing on exploratory data analysis, querying transformed datasets, and generating insights that supported visualization and strategic recommendations.
 This collaborative workflow reflects a real-world data environment—where engineers, modelers, analysts, and visualization specialists work together seamlessly to deliver a cohesive, insight-driven analysis.

-For a comprehensive explanation of the ELT pipeline and its workflow, refer to the full documentation [here](https://github.com/MarkPhamm/skytrax_reviews.git)
+For a comprehensive explanation of the ELT pipeline and its workflow, refer to this repo [skytrax_reviews](https://github.com/MarkPhamm/skytrax_reviews.git)

 ## 3. Architect Overview
   <img width="827" height="288" alt="Screenshot 2025-10-04 at 12 35 45" src="https://github.com/user-attachments/assets/940c8d58-fd6f-41d1-87e2-f03110eb8113" />